teodoriu/test-iq/solutions.md

 Modified navigation to only show the Users link to admin and editor roles

 Modified UserTable to allow deletion only for admin users and user-table.blade.php to only show the delete button for admin users

+### Task #8
+Implemented the middleware to log all incoming request headers, except for the ones containing sensitive inforation (authorization, cookies, set-cookies, x-csrf-token etc.)

+Created a sepparate logging channel , request-headers, to handle logging to the right files, as it creates a sepparate file for each day (and keeps it for 14 days)